- The average cost of car insurance for a 65-year-old driver in Maryland is $1,762 per year for a full coverage policy.

 Who has the cheapest state minimum auto insurance for seniors in Maryland?

-According to our data, Geico offers the cheapest state minimum auto insurance for seniors in Maryland at about $493 a year, on average.
-Erie Insurance and Nationwide also scored high when it comes to cheap state minimum insurance coverage for seniors in Maryland.
+Based on our data, $493 offers the lowest state minimum auto insurance rates for seniors in Maryland, at $493 yearly.
+Erie Insurance and Nationwide also provide affordable rates on state minimum coverage for seniors in Maryland.

 Which companies offer the cheapest liability car insurance for seniors in Maryland?